musikele/musikele.github.io/_posts/2021-05-03-want-to-play-songs-in-your-web-app-say-no-more.md

 category: English
 layout: post
 date: 2021-05-03
 title: Want to play songs in your web app?
-Say no more
+Say no more with JS Headless Playlist Player
 description: 'JS Headless Playlist Player is a javascript library that implements the logic of a playlist player.
 You provide the graphics the way you want and call the API to play music. '